Attention-based multi-task learning for speech-enhancement and speaker-identification in multi-speaker dialogue scenario: RELATED WORKS

 \subsection{Speech enhancement}

-In this study, the baseline SE system composed of an $L$-hidden-layer LSTM and a feed-forward layer is trained for shrinking noise components from a noisy input.
-This SE system is denoted as LSTM-SE, in which the input-output relationship ($\mathbf{z}_{\ell+1}[n]$, $\mathbf{z}_\ell[n]$) at $n$-th frame and the arbitrary $\ell$-th hidden layer is formulated by
+In this study, the baseline SE system is composed of an $L$-hidden-layer LSTM and a feed-forward layer and is denoted as LSTM-SE.
+The input-output relationship ($\mathbf{z}_{\ell+1}[n]$, $\mathbf{z}_\ell[n]$) at the $n$-th frame and the $\ell$-th hidden layer is formulated as